 Perioperative nurses possess a unique understanding of desired outcomes that apply to all patients.
 In contrast to some nursing specialties in which nursing diagnoses are derived from signs and symptoms of a condition, much of perioperative nursing care is preventive in nature, based upon knowledge of inherent risks to patients undergoing surgical and invasive procedures.
 Perioperative nurses identify these risks and potential problems in advance and direct nursing interventions toward prevention of undesirable outcomes, such as injury and infection.
+Much of the work of perioperative nursing involves patient safety, protecting patients from risks related to the procedure, positioning, equipment, and the environment.

-- 19. A registered nurse first assistant (RNFA) is considered an advanced practice nurse when he/she has achieved: - a.
-RNFA certification. - b. clinical performance ladder level 4 or above.
+- 19. A registered nurse first assistant (RNFA) is considered an advanced practice nurse (APN) when he/she has achieved:

+- a.
+RNFA certification.

+- b. clinical performance ladder level 4 or above.

-- c. graduate degree in nursing (MSN). - d. facility practice privileges.
+- c. graduate degree in nursing (MSN).

+- d. facility practice privileges.